nxp-appcodehub/an-fxls8974cf-low-power-wake-up-examples/README.md

 ### 3.3 Step 3: Build example projects
 - Open MCUXpresso IDE and select a directory to create your workspace.
-- Install MCXUpresso SDK 2.13.1 for MCX (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
+- Install MCXUpresso SDK for chosen MCU: MCX-N9xx-EVK or FRDM-MCXN947 (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
 - Go to "Quickstart Panel" and click on "Import Project(s) from file system",
 - Select "Project directory (unpacked)" and browse to the cloned project folder.
 - Select example projects that you want to open and run.